Darlene's Daydream Café

 DRIFTER: They're all over the place.
 Invite vacationers to spend the night at a historical landmark in the great southwest, and charge them an arm and a leg for a glass of juice in the morning.

 DARLENE: Delightful!
-And Willie, we can use your room, now that you're leaving!
+And Junior Willie, we can use your room now that you're leaving!
 That's it!
 I'll redecorate and put a fancy sign out in front.
 And then I'll have to advertise.
-Darlene's bed and Breakfast.
-I getting so many ideas!
+Darlene's Bed and Breakfast.
+I'm getting so many ideas!
 Thank you, stranger.

-PATTY: Willie, wait!
-I want to talk to you about something.
+PATTY: Willie, hold up!
+I need to ask you about something.

 (WILLIE and PATTY exit.
 Sound of a soft rain.
-DRIFTER lights a pipe.)
+DRIFTER produces a rolled cigarette from his pocket and lights it.)

-BILLY: Hell yeah.
+CODY: Hell yeah!
+Sure.
 We better stand over here by the door though.
 Looky, there's a midnight bus headed to Tucson that stops in Foolsbasin.
 It isn't far.
 About twenty-five miles up one-oh-one.

 DRIFTER: What should I call you?

-BILLY: Just Billy.
+CODY: Just Cody Joe, or just Cody.
+Or Cooter.
 What should I call you?

-BILLY: From when I was little.
+CODY: From when I was little.
 I could never say the word suspenders.
-I'd get toungue-tied and say stupendous.
-So Mama started callin me Billy Joe Stupendous.
+I'd get tongue-tied and say -- stupendous.
+So Mama started callin me Cody Joe Stupendous.

 DRIFTER: I thought she called you stupendous because you are.

-BILLY: Yeah, well I'm not stupendous, or spectacular or even special, but I do have psychic visions sometimes.
+CODY: Yeah, well I'm not stupendous, or spectacular or even special, but I do have psychic visions sometimes.
 Rain smells good don't it?
-Mister, you on the run?
+So, hey.
+You on the run?

 DRIFTER: No, I'm just driftin, taking it all in.
 Going from east to west hitching a ride or stealing onto a train - learning old songs and meeting new people.